snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 ### Executioner

 The executioner is explained in detail [here](https://mooseframework.inl.gov/syntax/Executioner/).
-For step 1 we use these specifications:
+For Step 1 we use these specifications:

 !listing htgr/generic-pbr-tutorial/step1.i block=Executioner

 We run a transient to the `end_time` of 100 seconds.
 The time steps are selected adaptively based on the number of nonlinear iterations used by the previous timestep.
 Details on `IterationAdaptiveDT` can be found [here](https://mooseframework.inl.gov/source/timesteppers/IterationAdaptiveDT.html).
 A maximum timestep of $5$ seconds is used.
-We use Newton's method to solve the problem and solve the linear problem using lu decomposition.
+We use Newton's method to solve the problem and solve the linear problem using lower-upper (LU) decomposition.
 Relative and absolute convergence tolerances are set to $10^{-6}$.

 ### Results